Sun Basket Review – my honest opinion on this healthy, organic and paleo-friendly meal-service delivery!

 So my expectations were REALLY low.
 BUT I thought, what the heck.
 I had heard really good things about it from some friends and I knew they had paleo-friendly meals and they use organic ingredients.

 (Note: this post isn’t sponsored – I honestly just love Sun Basket and pay for it myself because, after trying it, I completely fell in love!
-But Sun Basket was kind enough to give me an affiliate link through which I do earn a small commission at no extra cost to you – if you are anxious for the coupon code – just CLICK HERE for $50 off – $35 off your first order and $15 off your second!)
+But Sun Basket was kind enough to give me an affiliate link through which I do earn a small commission at no extra cost to you – if you are anxious for the coupon code – just CLICK HERE for $40 off your first order of $60 or more – OR – $20 off your order of $59 or less)

 What is Sun Basket: